-Several different things may cause the spinal canal in the low back.
+Several different things may cause the spinal canal in the low back to narrow.
 Common causes include bulging discs, herniated discs, arthritis, thickening of the ligament within the spine and a loss of spinal alignment with age.
 Lumbar stenosis typically occurs as a result of aging and the symptoms may develop slowly over time.

 To determine whether you have spondylolisthesis your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray can confirm the diagnosis.

 Once someone develops pain they most commonly tend to have that pain unless it is treated.
 Roughly 10 percent of patients may have a spontaneous recovery and another 20 percent may have some worsening over time.
 The remaining 70 percent tend to have symptoms that do not particularly improve or worsen over time.
 Developing a paralysis or nerve injury is very rare unless someone has severe narrowing around their nerves or have had a sudden injury.